-- 39. The FRC believes that the application of the concept of materiality is a key issue for the strategic report.
-The inclusion in the strategic report of narrative information that is not material to shareholders, and is not otherwise required by law or regulation, is considered a key driver of 'clutter'.
-In addressing the issue of materiality in a separate section, as well as embedding references within other sections, the Guidance reinforces the importance of the application of materiality in the context of the strategic report. - 40.
-While the amendments introduced into the Act in 2013 represented only a relatively modest change to the pre-existing legal requirements, the FRC hoped that they might act as a catalyst for companies to revisit their policies and practices with a view to preparing relevant and focused annual reports.
-The section on materiality provides guidance on the level of detail that should be included in the strategic report. - 41.
+- 40. The FRC believes that the application of the concept of materiality is a key issue for the strategic report.
+The inclusion in the strategic report of narrative information that is not material to shareholders, and is not otherwise required by law or regulation, is considered a key driver of 'clutter.'
+In addressing the issue of materiality in a separate section, as well as embedding references within other sections, the Guidance reinforces the importance of the application of materiality in the context of the strategic report. - 41.
+While the amendments introduced into the Act in 2013 represented only a relatively modest change to the pre-existing legal requirements, the FRC hoped that they might act as a catalyst for entities to revisit their policies and practices with a view to preparing relevant and focused annual reports.
+The section on materiality provides guidance on the level of detail that should be included in the strategic report. - 42.
 Respondents who commented on the Exposure Drafts were generally supportive of the approach taken to the application of materiality.
 Some respondents to the 2013 Exposure Draft suggested that the proposed concept of materiality was too narrow.
 Some respondents were of the view that the role of the strategic report is to report on the matters outlined in section 172 and that the application of materiality should go beyond the needs of shareholders.
-BIS has confirmed to the FRC that the concept of materiality as set out in the Guidance is consistent with the Act. - 42.
+At the time, BIS (now BEIS) confirmed to the FRC that the concept of materiality as set out in the Guidance is consistent with the Act. - 43.
 Several respondents also requested additional guidance on the application of the concept of materiality in the strategic report, with some respondents suggesting the inclusion of material taken from UK GAAP, IFRSs and auditing standards.
-While sympathetic to the call for greater guidance on the application of materiality in the context of the strategic report, amendments to the Guidance were limited to the clarification of a relatively small number of specific application points raised by the respondents. - 43.
+While sympathetic to the call for greater guidance on the application of materiality in the context of the strategic report, amendments to the Guidance were limited to the clarification of a relatively small number of specific application points raised by the respondents. - 44.
 The materiality principle in the Guidance is based on accounting standards and is a concept that is well understood.
-Since the Guidance was published in 2014, the IASB is working on revisions to its definition of materiality which include the addition of the phrase 'reasonably be expected to'.
-This has been reflected in the 2018 Guidance. - 44.
-The FRC also considered that it was important to emphasise the importance of qualitative as well as quantitative factors in assessing materiality for the purpose of including information in the strategic report, particularly in respect of non-financial information. - 45.
-The FRC believe that it is important to provide clarity on the terms used in the Act which are similar in concept to materiality.
+Since the Guidance was published in 2014, the IASB has revised its definition of materiality which includes the addition of the phrase 'reasonably be expected to.'
+This was reflected in the 2018 Guidance.

+- 45. The FRC also considered that it was important to emphasise the importance of qualitative as well as quantitative factors in assessing materiality for the purpose of including information in the strategic report, particularly in respect of non-financial and sustainability information. - 46.
+The FRC believes that it is important to provide clarity on the terms used in the Act which are similar in concept to materiality.
 Entities should apply these terms as a filter to determine the appropriate level of information that is needed for the specific disclosures in the Act.